 But before you pick up an SE expecting to coast through most of the next decade without buying a new phone: make sure you can live with its very small, very dated 4.7-inch screen.
 It’s the same size as the one on the iPhone 6, and it’s starting to feel cramped in an age when apps and web pages are designed for bigger screens.
 The SE’s big bezels make the device look dated, too, but the usability of a small screen will be a bigger factor over the years to come.

 That’s the biggest knock against the SE.
 Otherwise, it’s a fantastic midrange device.
 Its A15 processor is the same as iPhone 13 Pro Max, so performance is excellent.
-There’s IP67 waterproofing and wireless charging — both uncommon in this price range — and even though it uses the same 12-megapixel camera that iPhones have used since the dawn of time, it takes very nice photos and high-quality video clips.
+There’s IP67 waterproofing and wireless charging — both uncommon in this price range — and even though it uses an older 12-megapixel camera, it takes very nice photos and high-quality video clips.
 The camera has no night mode, which is a curious omission — many other midrange phones offer some sort of low-light photo mode, and the phone’s processor is certainly up to the task.
 Apple gonna Apple.

 This generation SE offers 5G connectivity — just low- and mid-band, which is fine.
 You won’t get the fast millimeter-wave 5G you might encounter in an NFL stadium, but it’s nothing to lose sleep over.
 Battery life is also improved over the last generation, and it will generally last a full day unless you really push it with demanding tasks like gaming and streaming video.